UNIVAC: Models

 In the course of its history, UNIVAC produced a number of separate model ranges.
 One early UNIVAC line of vacuum tube computers was based on the ERA 1101 and those models built at ERA were rebadged as UNIVAC 110x; despite the 1100 model numbers, they were not related to the latter 1100/2200 series.
 The 1103A is credited in the literature as the first computer to have interrupts.

 The original model range was the UNIVAC I (UNIVersal Automatic Computer I), the second commercial computer made in the United States.
-The main memory consisted of tanks of liquid mercury implementing delay-line memory, arranged in 1000 words of 12 alphanumeric characters each.
+The main memory consisted of tanks of liquid mercury implementing delay-line memory, arranged in 1,000 words of 12 alphanumeric characters each.
 The first machine was delivered on 31 March 1951.

+The Remington Rand 409 was a control panel programmed punched card calculator, designed in 1949, and sold in two models: the UNIVAC 60 (1952) and the UNIVAC 120 (1953).

+The UNIVAC File Computer was first shipped in 1956.
+It was equipped with between one and ten large drums each holding 180,000 Alphanumeric characters.
+One early application was for an airline reservations system, which was used by Eastern Air Lines.
+It competed mainly against the IBM 650 and the IBM 305 RAMAC and a total of 130 were manufactured.

 The UNIVAC II was an improvement to the UNIVAC I that UNIVAC first delivered in 1958.
-The improvements included magnetic (non-mercury) core memory of 2000 to 10000 words, UNISERVO II tape drives, which could use either the old UNIVAC I metal tapes or the new PET film tapes, and some circuits that were transistorized (although it was still a vacuum-tube computer).
+The improvements included magnetic (non-mercury) core memory of 2,000 to 10,000 words, UNISERVO II tape drives, which could use either the old UNIVAC I metal tapes or the new PET film tapes, and some circuits that were transistorized (although it was still a vacuum-tube computer).
 It was fully compatible with existing UNIVAC I programs for both code and data.
 The UNIVAC II also added some instructions to the UNIVAC I's instruction set.